yuninxia/HPCToolkit/doc/src/users/known-issues.md

 - For hpcviewer, see <https://gitlab.com/HPCToolkit/HPCViewer/issues>

+## No support for CUDA 13

+In CUDA 13.0, NVIDIA removed a deprecated API used by HPCToolkit for PC sampling, so HPCToolkit can't be compiled against CUDA 13.
+When compiled against CUDA 12 and run with CUDA 13, `hpcrun`'s calls to cuFuncGetModule fail.
+As a result, there is no way to use HPCToolkit with CUDA 13 at present.
+We recommend using CUDA 12 as a stopgap solution if you want to measure your program with HPCToolkit.

+## Using Level Zero, time may be observed as non-monotonic

+When using HPCToolkit to collect traces of GPU-accelerated applications on Aurora, we have frequently observed non-monotonic timestamp values associated with GPU operations launched with Level Zero.
+When this happens, it causes GPU operations to be reported in a trace at a time a few minutes in the past.
+We have commonly seen this in executions longer than six minutes or so.
+For short executions, our advice is to simply measure again and hope that the issue doesn't occur during the execution of your program.
+For long-running programs, there may not be a way to avoid this problem.
+This issue is a priority to resolve.

 ## Inaccurate attribution of performance information can occur on Sapphire Rapids processors with HPCToolkit

 Description: